ctkadvisors/n8n-mcp-memory/README.md

 Build and run the Docker container:

-# Build the Docker image
+# Pull the Docker image from GitHub Container Registry

-docker build -t n8n-mcp .
+docker pull ghcr.io/ctkadvisors/n8n-mcp-memory:main

 # Run the container with environment variables